UniversityUniversity of Canterbury

 Expected Jul 2024

 University of Canterbury

-The Master of Engineering Studies caters for professional engineers seeking advanced technical training and is a taught master's degree with no thesis requirement.
-The MEngSt comprises a combination of 400 and 600-level courses that enables candidates to study a broad range of topics in their general area of expertise.
+The Master of Engineering Studies caters for professional engineers seeking advanced technical training, and is a taught-coursework master's degree with no thesis or research requirement.
+The MEngSt comprises a combination of 400 and 600-level courses that enables you to study a broad range of topics in your general area of expertise.

-UC offers the Doctor of Philosophy (PhD) qualification in a number of Engineering disciplines including Civil Engineering, Earthquake Engineering, Fire Engineering, Transportation Engineering and Mechanical Engineering.
+UC offers a Doctor of Philosophy (PhD) qualification in a variety of engineering subjects, including Civil Engineering, Earthquake Engineering, Mechanical Engineering, and Transportation Engineering.

 Relevance and standard of previous study is the main criteria for approval.

-Students wishing to enrol in postgraduate study must have completed both the academic and non-academic requirements of the prerequisite degree.
-This includes practical work days, work reports, a workshop training course and a first aid certificate.
+You must have completed both the academic and non-academic requirements of your prerequisite degree.
+This includes practical work days, work reports, a workshop training course, and a first aid certificate.
 The programme of study must be approved.